 iOS 7.1 Beta 3 Released For Developers

-Apple today seeded iOS 7.1 Beta 3 for developers.
-It was first made available as OTA update for Beta 2 users buy later was also made available for IPSW downloads.
+Apple today seeded IOS 7.1 Beta 3 to developers.
+It was first made available as an OTA update for Beta 2 users buy later was also made available for IPSW downloads.
 The new beta features many bug fixes & some cosmetic changes in the UI too, like tweaked icons & more.
-Will update whats new in some time today.
+Will update what’s new in some time today.

 iOS 7.1 Beta 4 Seeded